Zoë CharltonFort Mose30"x22"Collage, stickers, graphite, and gouache on paper2014Courtesy of the artistPhotography by Greg Staley

 "This book not only demystifies the illusion of what it means to be an artist but also positions the artist as a catalyst for productive change in our contemporary society.
 Insightful and inspiring, these artists align their talents with ideals of citizenship, rejecting isolationism in favor of engagement."

-Jonathan T. D. Neil, Director, Sotheby's Institute of Art & The Center for Management in the Creative Industries, Claremont Graduate University
+Jonathan T. D. Neil, former Director, Sotheby's Institute of Art & The Center for Management in the Creative Industries, Claremont Graduate University

 "This brilliant collection of personal stories about what it means to be an artist in the twenty-first century should finally shred that sepia-toned and nostalgic image of the solitary, studio-bound outsider with chisel or paintbrush in hand.
 The ingenuity and perseverance on display here is simply awe inspiring."